Spin-wave emission with current-controlled frequency by a PMA-based spin-Hall oscillator: supplementary material

 \section{supplementary material}

-The supplementary material contains additional information on the calculation of the equilibrium magnetization $\theta_\mathrm{M}$ and the nonlinear self-coefficient $N$ of the FMR mode, on the FMR spectroscopy study of full-film reference samples, on the simulated dispersion relation, on the reciprocal emission character of the SHO, and on the micromagnetic simulations.
+The supplementary material contains additional information on the calculation of the equilibrium magnetization $\theta_\mathrm{M}$, the nonlinear self-coefficient $N$ of the FMR mode and the FMR frequency as a function of the external field $\omega_0(H_\mathrm{ext})$, on the FMR spectroscopy study of full-film reference samples, on the simulated dispersion relation, on the reciprocal emission character of the SHO, and on the micromagnetic simulations.